OpenEvalProject/evals/manuscripts/elife-53900/v1/manuscript.md

 **Figure 6.:** Top panel: In Signal Detection Theory, perceptual decisions and confidence ratings are generated by comparing the sensory evidence to a fixed set of criteria.
 In detection the ’signal’ distribution is assumed to have higher variance.
 Plotting the absolute value of the log likelihood ratio as a function of decision and confidence results in a linear curve for discrimination, and a pronounced quadratic effect for yes responses in detection, an effect that is specific to unequal-variance SDT.
 Middle panel: In a Dynamic Criterion model beliefs about the mean and variance of the perceptual distributions are updated as a function of incoming samples (plotted as circles) and the decision criterion is shifted accordingly.
 Plotting the absolute change in criterion placement as a function of decision and confidence results in a quadratic effect of confidence for detection responses only.
 Bottom: In the Attention Monitoring model, beliefs about overall attentiveness (’onTask’ node) probabilistically reflect sensory precision.
 Plotting beliefs about overall attentiveness as a function of decision and confidence results in an overall quadratic effect of confidence, and an interaction between yes and no responses in detection.
 For a detailed specification of all three models see appendix sections 9, 10 and 11.

 First, we consider the static Signal Detection Theory (SDT) model.
-In SDT models of confidence formation, the log likelihood-ratio between the two competing hypotheses (L⁢L⁢R=log⁡p⁢(x|S1)p⁢(x|S2)) is a useful measure for determining the certainty with which one should commit to a choice.
-The mapping between the perceptual sample x and the LLR is linear for equal-variance SDT, which is often used to model discrimination, but quadratic for unequal-variance SDT, which is often used to model detection.
-It then follows that if confidence is proportional to the distance of the sample x from the decision criterion, neuronal populations that represent the relative likelihood of a choice being correct (be it LLR or an analogue quantity) will show a quadratic tuning function of confidence in detection and a linear tuning function in discrimination, similar to that observed in FPC, pre-SMA and STS.
+In SDT models of confidence formation, the log likelihood-ratio between the two competing hypotheses ($L⁢L⁢R=log⁡\frac{p⁢(x|S_{1})}{p⁢(x|S_{2})}$) is a useful measure for determining the certainty with which one should commit to a choice.
+The mapping between the perceptual sample $x$ and the LLR is linear for equal-variance SDT, which is often used to model discrimination, but quadratic for unequal-variance SDT, which is often used to model detection.
+It then follows that if confidence is proportional to the distance of the sample $x$ from the decision criterion, neuronal populations that represent the relative likelihood of a choice being correct (be it LLR or an analogue quantity) will show a quadratic tuning function of confidence in detection and a linear tuning function in discrimination, similar to that observed in FPC, pre-SMA and STS.
 However, LLR is also expected to scale more strongly with confidence in yes responses (see simulation results in Figure 6, upper panel), which was not observed in these brain regions.
 This model also predicts a stronger quadratic effect of confidence in participants for which the variance ratio between the signal and noise distributions is particularly high.
 However, the variance ratio was not significantly correlated with the quadratic effect of confidence in any of these regions, as would be expected if they were representing LLR or a similar quantity (see Appendix 6—figure 1).

 For the next two models, confidence was assumed to be directly proportional to the LLR, with the measured signal representing internal beliefs about hidden model parameters.
 In the ‘Dynamic Criterion’ model, we considered whether a quadratic effect of confidence in detection may reflect the active tuning of decision policy in the absence of explicit feedback (Guggenmos et al., 2016; Ko and Lau, 2012).
 In the model, beliefs about the underlying distributions are updated on a trial-to-trial basis, and in turn affect the placement of decision criterion (for a formal description of the model, see Appendix section 10).
 The Dynamic Criterion model predicts that the magnitude of shift in decision criterion will display a positive quadratic relation to confidence (LLR) in detection but not discrimination (see simulation results in Figure 6, middle panel).
 This is because the problem is asymmetric in detection, and decision policy should depend on beliefs about both sensory precision (or the relative variance of the noise and signal distribution) and expected signal strength (mean of the signal distribution), which is not the case for a symmetric discrimination problem.